GSA/USSM/_pages/performance-management.md

                         <img src="{{site.baseurl}}/assets/images/performance-management/bar-chart-icon.svg" alt="Bar Chart Icon" class="tablet:margin-right-2"/>
                     </div>
                     <p>
                         Performance Management should be used to identify what’s working and not working within a program.
-It should NOT be used as a report card to penalize those programs whose performance is below expected.
+It’s NOT intended to penalize those programs whose performance is below what was expected.
                     </p>
                 </div>
             </div>